mwarning/openwrt-examples/README.md

 ## Random notes

 * packages build into the image will be enabled by default (like `/etc/init.d/program enable` has been called.
 Creates a link in `/etc/rc.d/`).
-  * You can build an `option enabled 0` in your /etc/config/program configuration file, but it might create confusion
+  * You can build an `option enabled 0` in your /etc/config/program configuration file, but it might create confusion when `/etc/init.d/program enable|disable` is used.
   * Or place `[ -f /etc/openwrt_release ] || exit 0` as your second line in the package Makefile.
-This will disable the init script from being called.
+This will disable the init script from being enabled.
 * Files and directories put into ./files will be included into the router image.
   * For example, ./files/etc/example.txt will appear in the image files system as `/etc/example.txt`.
   * existing files will be overwritten,